 Students who wish to change their majors must obtain the approval of the advisor and the department chairperson.
 The student shall satisfy the curricular requirements of the Bulletin in force at the time of the change.
-Change-of-major forms are available in the Registrar's Office.
+Change-of-major forms are available in the Student Services Center.